databricks/databricks-ml-examples/llm-examples/README.md

 # Example notebooks for state of art (SOTA) large language models (LLM)

-This repository contains demos showing how to export Apache Spark ML models using [Databricks ML Model Export](https://docs.databricks.com/spark/latest/mllib/index.html) and use them in your own application.

 - Text generation following instructions
 - Text embeddings
 - Transcription (speech to text)